reinforced/Reinforced.Typings/README.md

 Job.
 Still.
 Needed
 =================
-I'm now near Europe, so if you have any open positions - I'm ready to re-locate. pavel.b.novikov@gmail.com, Skype: nsu_the_cjay
+Now I'm near Europe, so if you have any open positions - I'm ready to re-locate. pavel.b.novikov@gmail.com, Skype: nsu_the_cjay

 Support policy
 =================